 Travertine Cleaning Instructions

-- Note: Never use abrasive chemical cleansers, or anything acidic when caring for Travertine floors.
-These materials are a pH base and will stain if they come in contact with anything that is acidic in nature.
+- Note: Never use abrasive chemical cleaners, or anything acidic when caring for travertine floors.
+These materials are a pH-based and will stain if they come in contact with anything that is acidic in nature.

 - Regular Cleaning: Sweep or vacuum the floor on a weekly basis to remove small dirt and grit particles that can cause minor abrasive scarring to the surface of the tile.
 Over time these tiny particles can wear down the luster of the material while also removing the protective sealant coat, leaving the stone beneath vulnerable to discoloration.